ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_consecdrydays.rst

    * cmap: the name of a colormap. cmocean colormaps are also supported.

-   * other matplotlib plot keyword arguments can also be supplied.
+   * other keyword arguments to :func:`esmvaltool.diag_scripts.shared.plot.global_pcolormesh` can also be supplied.

 Variables
 ---------